Why Is Retrofitting Bolted Houses Still A Good Idea?

 Bolts installed in over-sized holes are half as strong as bolts installed in code approved holes.
 When designing your retrofit, consider these bolts as being only half the strength of properly installed bolts.

 The only way to compensate for this is to add more bolts.
 Most homeowners choose to re-bolt the house because re-bolting costs about the same as bolting it all over again.
 The cost is all in the labor and if a crew is already under the house the difference between partial bolting and completely new bolting is the same.

 Foundation anchors do the same thing as foundation bolts.
 There are four types of Foundation Anchors and three types of Shear Transfer Ties.
-The specific Foundation Anchor or Shear Transfer Tie hardware used is determined by the floor configuration under a house.
+The floor configuration determines the specific Foundation Anchor or Shear Transfer Tie hardware used under a house.
 Given the fact there were no building codes when many of these house were built one does not know exactly which hardware will work and how much is needed until work on the house has begun.

 A Sound Load Path

 A load path is defined as the method by which the lateral forces of an earthquake are transferred into the ground.
 The colored arrows below correspond to the correspond to the colored arrows in the photo to the right.
 The retrofit hardware transfers the earthquake force from the floor, through the Shear Transfer Tie, into the Foundation Anchor, into the foundation, and finally into the ground where the earthquake force dissipates.
 This process is known as the load path.